Zhenye-Na/e2e-learning-self-driving-cars/README.md

 #### Google Colab host

-if you prefer to use Colab as training platform, feel free to use [`train_in_colab.ipynb`](./src/train_in_colab.ipynb) script.
+if you prefer to use Colab as training platform, feel free to use [`train.ipynb`](./src/train.ipynb) script.
 Make sure you have already uploaded training data to Google Drive.

 ### Evaluation

+> Training images are loaded in BGR colorspace using `cv2` while `drive.py` load images in RGB to predict the steering angles.

-After training process, use the saved model and `drive.py` file to test your model performance in the simulator.
+After training process, use the saved model and [`drive.py`](./src/drive.py) file to test your model performance in the simulator.
 Remeber to select **`AUTONOMOUS MODE`**.
 Click **`Allow`** to accept incoming network connections for python scripts.

 ```